polarbear0827/Daily-briefing/docs/cowork-task-prompt.md

 ## INPUTS AVAILABLE

-- **RSS feeds** (list in `config/sources.yaml` of the repo; read it first each run)
+- **RSS feeds** listed in `config/sources.yaml` of the repo.
+Read this file first each run.
-- **Firecrawl MCP** for fetching full article text and supplementary search
-- **GitHub MCP** for committing and pushing
+- **GitHub MCP** for reading repo files and committing changes.
+- **Web fetch** (Cowork's built-in) for pulling full article text when an RSS entry only has a summary.

+> Note: This edition does NOT use Firecrawl.
+All article discovery happens via RSS.
+Use web fetch only to retrieve full text of URLs already surfaced by RSS.

 ---

 ## TASK — execute in strict order

 ### Step 1 — Load configuration
-1. Read `config/sources.yaml` from the repo to get the RSS feed list and Firecrawl search terms per category.
+1. Read `config/sources.yaml` from the repo.
+Extract the RSS feed list per category.
+Ignore any `firecrawl_searches:` section if present.
 2. Read `data/archive.json` to determine the next issue number (`last issue_number + 1`).
 3. Read the last 3 days of `data/issues/*.json` files to build a deduplication set of URLs and titles.

 ### Step 2 — Gather candidates
-1. Fetch every RSS feed from `sources.yaml`.
-Collect all entries published in the last 24 hours.
+1. Fetch every RSS feed URL from `sources.yaml`.
+Collect all entries published in the last 24 hours (in Asia/Taipei timezone).
-2. For each Firecrawl search term in `sources.yaml`, run Firecrawl with time filter "past 24 hours".
-Collect results.
+2. If a feed fails (404, timeout, malformed XML), record the failure and continue.
+Do NOT let a single broken feed stop the run.
-3. Merge results.
-Deduplicate by URL canonical form and title similarity (Levenshtein ratio > 0.85).
+3. Deduplicate by URL canonical form and title similarity (exact title match, or very close match where only trailing punctuation differs).
 4. Remove any URL that appears in the dedup set from Step 1.

 ### Step 3 — Filter and classify
 For each candidate, decide:

 **KEEP if all of:**
-- Source is a primary or highly credible secondary source (company blog, peer-reviewed venue, established publication like Reuters/AP/Nature/Financial Times/Bloomberg/The Verge/Ars Technica/IEEE Spectrum/中央社/iThome/科技新報)
+- Source is a primary or highly credible secondary source (company blog, peer-reviewed venue, established publication like Reuters/AP/Nature/Financial Times/The Verge/Ars Technica/IEEE Spectrum/中央社/iThome/科技新報)
 - Content has concrete facts, data, or verifiable claims
 - Genuinely newsworthy (not rehash, not pure opinion piece without new information)